nofitnessforpurpose/SideSlotSpy/README.md

 ## Considerations
 The 3D model makes no accomodation for manufacturing tolerances, process or material - see Notes below.
-The PCB is currently beta and has been tested, it remains your responsiblity to asses suitability!
+The PCB is currently beta and has not been tested, it remains your responsiblity to asses suitability!
-The assembly of PCB and case has been tested, the PCB would benefit from a spacer between the PCB and case.
-The side cover works overly well, being more suited to a generic case infill than an easily removable cover in the current iteration.
+See all notes
+The assembly of PCB and case has not been tested.

 ## Questions / Discussion
 See <a target="_blank" rel="noopener noreferrer" href="https://www.organiser2.com/"> Organiser 2 Hardware </a> forum, though see note below first.